-Here’s our 10 must-see museums from around the world.
-See valuable treasures from the Rosetta Stone in London’s British Museum to Leonardo da Vinci’s the Mona Lisa at the Louvre in Paris
+Here are our picks for 10 of the world’s must-see museums.
+Gaze upon valuable treasures from the Rosetta Stone in London’s British Museum to Leonardo da Vinci’s Mona Lisa at the Louvre in Paris

 The Louvre, Paris

-The largest and most popular museum in the world, the Musée du Louvre boasted a record of 10.2 million visitors in 2018.
+The largest and most popular museum in the world, the Musée du Louvre typically boasts more than nine million visitors annually.
 Originally built as a castle by Philip II between the 12th and 13th Century and altered frequently in the Middle Ages, the Louvre is located in France’s capital Paris.
-Opened to the public in 1793, it is among the oldest art museums housing approximately 460,000 objects and over 38,000 artifacts in eight specific curatorial departments; including, Egyptian Antiquities, Near Eastern Antiquities, Greek, Etruscan and Roman Antiquities, Islamic Art, Sculpture, Decorative Arts, Paintings, Prints and Drawings.
-Arguably the most iconic painting in its invaluable collection is Leonardo Da Vinci’s Mona Lisa.
+It houses approximately 460,000 objects and over 38,000 artefacts in eight specific curatorial departments.
+These include Egyptian Antiquities, Near Eastern Antiquities, Greek, Etruscan and Roman Antiquities, Islamic Art, Sculpture, Decorative Arts, Paintings, Prints and Drawings.
+Arguably the most iconic painting in its collection is Leonardo Da Vinci’s Mona Lisa.

-Boasting a rare collection of paintings, sculptures and relics—the whole gamut includes art flowing out of the brushes of a Michelangelo, Raphael, Rembrandt or Vermeer, to medieval objects such as the sceptre of Charles V and the crown of Louis XIV, to Hellenistic statues such as Venus de Milo — the Louvre undoubtedly clinches the title of ‘world’s most famous museum’.
+Other highlights in its collection include a vast range of works from masters like Michelangelo, Raphael, Rembrandt or Vermeer, to medieval objects such as the sceptre of Charles V and the crown of Louis XIV, to Hellenistic statues such as Venus de Milo.
+All in all, the Louvre undoubtedly clinches the title of ‘world’s most famous museum’.

 State Hermitage, St. Petersburg

-Second to the Louvre in stature and the world’s eighth most-visited museum, the Baroque blue and white State Hermitage museum was established in 1764 in St. Petersburg, and is the Russian city’s main crowd puller.
+Second only to the Louvre in gallery space, the Baroque blue and white State Hermitage museum was established in 1764 in St. Petersburg.
 It proudly displays more than 3,000,000 paintings—the world’s largest collection of canvas art under one roof dating as far back as the stone age.

 State Hermitage’s attractions include the last Russian emperor Tzar Nicholas II’s private collection—the main talking points being the masterpieces by Da Vinci, Picasso, Rembrandt and company—and the Gold Rooms of the Treasure Gallery.